Video Transfers – Pro User Formats

 U-matic was released in 1971 and was the successor to reel-to-reel video and was one of the first formats to have the videotape contained inside a cassette.
 The cassettes themselves were very large when compared to VHS and Betamax, which in turn, made the cameras and playback decks very large as well.
 As this format was mainly aimed at professional news gathering and broadcast organisations, this was not really seen as an issue.

+Eventually, smaller tapes (U-matic S) were made available, and, much like VHS-C, would fit in to an adapter for playback in an edit deck.
 In the mid-1970s, Sony introduced an improved version of the U-matic tape dubbed “SP” or “high-band”, with the original iteration then referred to as “Standard” or “low-band”.
 U-matic SP boasted improved colour recording levels and less noise.
 This pretty much replaced 16mm film as the format of choice for news gathering organisations, and, several years later, Sony evolved U-matic SP into a new format called Betacam.

 Don’t hesitate to contact us if you’re still not sure – it can be confusing!